ikechukwuchioma683-lang/Hospital-admission-analysis-excel-/README.md

-**Hospital-admission-analysis-excel**
+**Hospital Admission Analysis Dashboard (Excel)**

 **📊 Project Overview**

-This project analyzes sales performance data to track revenue, profit, customer trends, and product performance.
-The goal is to provide insights that support business growth and strategic decision-making.
+This project focuses on analyzing hospital admission data to uncover patterns in patient distribution, waiting times, and diagnosis trends.
+The goal is to support better decision-making and improve operational efficiency.

-🛠 Tools Used**
+**🛠 Tools Used**
-Power BI
+Microsoft Excel

 **📁 Dataset Features**
-Brand
-Revenue
-Profit
-Customer Data
-Product Color
-Income Level
+Patient Department
+Diagnosis
+Gender
+Waiting Time

 **🔍 Analysis Performed**
-Profit by brand
-Revenue by month
-Revenue by product color
-Profit by income level
-Customer trends by month

-**📈 Key Performance Indicators (KPIs)**
-Total Revenue: $3M
-Total Profit: $932K
-Cost of Goods Sold: $2M
-Total Customers: 250
+Patients distribution by department
+Average waiting time by department
+Average waiting time by diagnosis
+Diagnosis distribution analysis

-**📊 Dashboard Features**
+**📈 Dashboard Features**
-Interactive slicers (Region, Income Level)
+Interactive slicers (Department, Gender)
-Dynamic visualizations for trend analysis
-KPI cards for quick performance tracking
+Dynamic charts for quick insights
+Clean and structured dashboard layout

 **📌 Key Insights**
-Revenue trends fluctuate across different months Certain brands contribute more to overall profit Customer purchasing behavior varies by income level
+ The Outpatient department handles the highest number of patients, making it the busiest unit.

+Hypertension is the most common diagnosis, indicating a high prevalence of chronic conditions.

+Pediatrics has the highest average waiting time, suggesting possible delays or staffing issues.

+Patients diagnosed with Infection experience the highest average waiting time, indicating possible delays in treatment for this condition.

+olume
+Waiting time varies significantly across departments Specific diagnoses are more common than others